Ekatachimote/DBMS-SQL-Project/README.md

 # DBMS-SQL-Project
-Event management site and also connectivity of firebase
+Event management site and also connectivity of firebase.